rmikehodges/go-risky/README.md

 06/05 - finished all tests for model and updated the handler

+06/10 refactored a ton of code and go all the handlers and database tests working.
+Looking at impaact builder.
+I need a few things
+- creating a new attack chain flow
+- connecting edges to nodes creating attackChainSteps
+- a workable sidebar view with input filtering and collapsable lists, likely split out capabilities and vulnerabilities.
+-

 ## TODO
 2. Write tests for database models and handlers (postgresql should probably be last)